About the project

 First published in 1776

-The Democracy and Capitalism Project aims to engage both academia and the public on this vital topic while fostering a conversation between the two.
+The Project aims to engage both academic and the public on these vital topics while fostering a conversation between the two.